Lemenese/PMF-Osmotic_shock-Meneses-et-al-2025/README.md

 # PMF-Osmotic_shock-Meneses-et-al-2025
-Osmotic Stress Induced Bacterial Membrane Depolarization
+Codes and data associated with the paper "Osmotic Stress Induced Bacterial Membrane Depolarization"